 There’s more about preposterous BBC rock operas – this time biblical-riffing sci-fi effort Orion – in the edition of Looks Unfamiliar with Mitch Benn here.
 You can hear more about Newsy Ian Paisley – and the ridiculous television station that inspired it – in Looks Unfamiliar with Mark Thompson here.

-Phil also features in The Best Of Looks Unfamiliar alongside Jenny Morrill, Ben Baker, Martin Belam, Jack Kibble-White, John Rain and Tim on The Zeitgeist Tapes talking to Emma Burnell and Steve Fielding about politics in Doctor Who, which you can find here.
+Phil also features in The Best Of Looks Unfamiliar alongside Jenny Morrill on The Just Seventeen Yearbook, Ben Baker on Looks Familiar, Martin Belam on the Laurel And Hardy cartoon, Tim Worthington on Secrets From The School Underground, Jack Kibble-White on Don’t Give Up Your Day Job by Richard Digance, John Rain on Hello Mum and Tim on The Zeitgeist Tapes talking to Emma Burnell and Steve Fielding about politics in Doctor Who, which you can find here.

 © Tim Worthington.